captainedpanoramix/heap-sort-lesson/Heapsort-Submission.md

 ## Fetching the items in order
 Here are two ways to fetch the items in descending order.
 The original optimal form of this algorithm, invented by R. W. Floyd, has the beautiful property that it iteratively shrinks the tree by removing its largest values and placing them at the end of the array.
 In other words, it can sort the array in place, in ascending order.
 This allows the items to be accessed in either ascending or descending order.
 Also, numerical values can be divided into quartiles, deciles, percentiles, etc.

-Another approach, inspired by Python’s generator concept, iteratively removes the values from largest to smallest and returns them, one at a time, to a calling routine.
+Another approach, inspired by Pythonâ€™s generator concept, iteratively removes the values from largest to smallest and returns them, one at a time, to a calling routine.
 Both methods use the swapAndDrop routine.
 The algorithm maintains the shrinking tree in lower cells, and grows the sorted list in higher cells.
 At the beginning, the tree occupies all count-1 cells, and there is no sorted list.
 The function swaps the largest value (located in a(0)) with the last leaf in the tree (located in a[count-1]).
 This starts the sorted list and shrinks the tree by the removal of that last leaf.
 By swapping it into a[0], the function breaks the heap invariance, so it calls swapAndDrop to repair the tree by sliding the low value downward and the highest value upward.
 Now, a[0] is the highest remaining value, and the last leaf in the tree is located in a[count-2].
 This swapping and swapAndDropping proceeds until the tree portion is shrunk to nothing, and the ascending sorted items fill the array.